yanfoma/facil-web-components/README.md

 # Yanfoma Website Brochure (Site Vitrine)
 This is a component-based website.
-This website is supposed to be the fed by the facil-CMS.
+This website is supposed to be fed by the facil-CMS.
 Couple of things to know about this architecture below.

 ## The architecture